saaahir/Word-Hunt-Solver/README.md

 # Word Hunt Solver
 ## Visit the website at [Word Hunt Solver](https://word-hunt-solver.vercel.app)

-- Created using **Javascript & ReactJS Framework** for the frontend UI components and **Java & Spring Boot Framework** for the server.
+- Created using **Javascript & ReactJS Framework** for the frontend UI components and **Java & Spring Boot Framework** for the backend logic.
 - Hosted the solution logic as lambda function on **AWS**
 - Hosted the front end website on **Vercel**